 - Oil: Increases moisture and lightens the crumb.
-I recommend pumpkin oil to amp up the flavor profile, but it’s a little spendy.
+I recommend pumpkin oil to amp up the flavor profile, (affiliate link) but it’s a little spendy.
 If not using pumpkin oil, then grapeseed oil is best.

 - Orange Juice: It’s recommended for a little something special, but if you don’t have it on hand then milk or my personal favorite in baked goods, buttermilk.

 - Butterscotch Chips: Don’t skimp on the chips.
 Cheap chocolate (or butterscotch) doesn’t do anything to enhance your hard work.
-My chocolate chip of choice these days is Guittard.
-Not everyone carries it.
+My chocolate chip of choice these days is Guittard. (affiliate link) Not everyone carries it.
 It’s the only reason I go into Whole Foods these days, because here that is the only place I can find it.
 I also highly recommend mixing a little bit of white chocolate in with all my dark chocolate chip recipes, because the balance of the sweet with bitter is amazing.

 As delicious as a home baked pumpkin bread can be, things can go terribly wrong.
 Let’s fix that.